ishamishra059/E-Commerce-Data-Science-Project/README.md

 │   ├── Lookalike_Model.ipynb  # Notebook for creating lookalike models to find similar customers
 │   └── Customer_Clustering.ipynb  # Customer segmentation using clustering techniques

 Each folder and file serves the following purpose:

+- *data/*: Stores all datasets used for analysis and modeling.
+- *notebooks/*: Contains Jupyter notebooks for data exploration, modeling, and insights generation.

+Each folder and file serves the following purpose: